desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `spender`: Address who has the sending/transferring access to the given token;
 * `include_expired`: Trigger to filter out expired approvals, unset or false will exclude expired approvals.

-Here an example of the message to query the approval of the given token by a spender:
+Here Here an example meesage to query the approval of the given token by a spender:
 ```json
 {
     "approval": {